ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 | variable           | description
 | --------           | ------------
 | `%inputrejoinder`  |  rule tag of any pending rejoinder for input or null if none pending
-| `%lastoutput`      |  the text of the last generated response for the current volley
+| `%lastoutput`      |  the text of the last generated response for the current volley - always null across volleys
 | `%lastquestion`    |  Boolean did last output end in a ?
 | `%outputrejoinder` |  rule tag if system set a rejoinder for its current output or 0
 | `%response`        |  number of committed responses that have been generated for this sentence (see Advanced User- Advanced Output: Committed Responses